synacktiv/bip/README.md

     @shortcut("Ctrl-H") # add a shortcut as a decorator, will call the method bellow
     @shortcut("Ctrl-5") # add an other one
-    @menu("Edit/Plugins/", "ExPlugin Action!") # add a menu entry named "ExPlugin Action!", default is the method name def action_with_shortcut(self):
+    @menu("Bip/MyPluginExemple/", "ExPlugin Action!") # add a menu entry named "ExPlugin Action!" (default is the method name) def action_with_shortcut(self):
         print(self) # this is the ExPlugin object print("In ExPlugin action !")# code here
 ```

 A real plugin for adding comment to printk function exist in
 `scripts/printk_com.py` and can be used as example.
+The `menu` decorator will
+automatically create the `MyPluginExemple` menu entry in the `Bip` top level
+menu entry (which is created by the `BipPluginManager`), creating an entry
+in the `Edit/Plugins/` directory may not work because of how the entry of
+this submenu are created by IDA.

 A plugin can expose methods which another plugin wants to call or directly
 from the console.
 A plugin should not be directly instantiated, it is the